codeaprendiz/learn_dsa_and_problems/home/bit_manipulation/easy/taskset_easy_bit_manipulation/task_001_binary_gap/ReadMe.md

 In Go, when you iterate over a string with a range loop, each character (or more precisely, each rune) is represented by its Unicode code point.
 The Unicode code points for the characters '0' and `1` are 48 and 49, respectively, in decimal.
 That's why you see 48 when you print a '0' bit and 49 when you print a `1` bit.
 If you want to print the character itself ('0' or `1`) rather than its Unicode code point, you need to convert the rune back into a character.
 This can be done simply by using the string() function to convert the rune to a string

+## Time And Space Complexity

+**Time Complexity Analysis**:

+1. The time complexity of the `Solution` function is primarily determined by the loop that iterates over the binary representation of the input integer `N`.
+The length of this binary representation is proportional to the logarithm of `N`, often denoted as `O(log N)`.
+This is because the number of digits in a binary representation of a number grows logarithmically with the number itself.
+2. Inside the loop, the operations performed (comparison, assignment) are constant time operations, i.e., their execution time does not depend on the size of the input.
+Therefore, the overall time complexity of the function is `O(log N)`, where `N` is the value of the input integer.

+**Space Complexity Analysis**:

+1. The space complexity of the `Solution` function includes both the space used by the input and the auxiliary space used by the function.
+The input space is the space taken by the integer `N`, which is a constant and typically does not count towards space complexity.
+The most significant contributor to space complexity here is the binary string `BinaryN`, whose length is proportional to `O(log N)`.
+2. Other variables used in the function, such as `currentGap` and `maxGap`, require a constant amount of space.
+Therefore, these do not significantly impact the overall space complexity.
+As a result, the total space complexity of the function is dominated by the length of the binary string, leading to a space complexity of `O(log N)`.
+This reflects the space needed to store the binary representation of `N`.